 Views On Open Source🔗

 In 2021, open source software is used at every company and in many physical products we rely on, from phones to fridges to cars.
-As a result, some (mostly outside this community) now believe that "open source" is a business model (not true), or a that "open sourcing" something is a one-off event (also not true).
-This lexical confusion continues to pose a risk: views not grounded in experience and an understanding of the legal framework (licensing and governance) belie the complexity of choices which ultimately shape the communities of successful open source projects.
+As a result, some (mostly outside this community) now believe that "open source" is a business model (not true), or that "open sourcing" something is a one-off event (also not true).
+This lexical confusion continues to pose a risk: views not grounded in experience and an understanding of the legal frameworks (licensing and governance) belie the complexity of choices which ultimately shape the communities of successful open source projects.
 A proliferation of mismanaged open source software projects will create unnecessary security and legal risk for our institutions.